16 April 2025

 What is it?

-In his 1980 publication, Zohar introduced the idea that workers’ perceptions of how much their organisation values safety determine their safety attitudes and actions.
+In his 1980 publication, he introduced the idea that employees’ perceptions of the importance their organisation places on safety determine their own safety attitudes and behaviour.

-• Are safety rules really followed—or just on paper?
+• Are safety rules really observed, or only on paper?

 • Does my leader respond to unsafe behaviour?

-• Are production and speed rewarded more than safe conduct?
+• Are production and speed rewarded more often than safe behaviour?

 Application:

-If you, as a leader, consistently and visibly prioritise safety—even when it clashes with speed or output—you signal: Safety first is more than a slogan.
+If you, as a leader, visibly and consistently prioritise safety – even when it conflicts with production or speed – you send the signal: safety first is not just a slogan.

 3. Situational Leadership – Hersey & Blanchard